-In the United States, there are numerous U.S. federal and state laws and regulations relating to personal information privacy and protection.
+In the U.S., there are numerous U.S. federal and state laws and regulations relating to personal information privacy and protection.
 For example, at a federal level, we may be subject to the Gramm-Leach-Bliley Act ("GLBA") that applies to financial institutions and requires regulated entities to implement and maintain certain data privacy and security safeguards.
+In addition, the SEC recently changed its disclosure requirements regarding cybersecurity risk management, strategy, governance and incident reporting.
+These changes require companies to investigate all cybersecurity incidents without unreasonable delay, determine their level of materiality, and report specific details about any material cybersecurity incidents in a separate filing within four business days.
+These changes also require additional information in annual disclosures regarding companies' cybersecurity risk management and reporting processes, as well as the cybersecurity expertise of relevant personnel and third-party service providers or auditors.
 At the state level, certain states have enacted comprehensive laws governing personal information of consumers, employees and business representatives.
 For example, we may be subject to the California Consumer Privacy Act ("CCPA"), as amended.
 The CCPA, similar to other state privacy laws, imposes obligations that include, but are not limited to, providing specific disclosures in privacy notices and affording residents certain rights related to their personal information.
-The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation) and provides that a new government agency may implement and enforce the CCPA which could increase the risk of an enforcement action.
-While the CCPA and other state privacy laws (such as that of Virginia) may contain limited exceptions for financial institutions subject to, for example, the GLBA, these laws' implementation standards and enforcement practices are likely to remain uncertain for the foreseeable future.
+The CCPA allows for statutory fines for noncompliance and provides that a new government agency may implement and enforce the CCPA which could increase the risk of an enforcement action.
+Colorado, Virginia, Utah, and Connecticut also passed comprehensive privacy laws, modeled in part after the CCPA, that took effect in 2023.
+Eight other states have passed similar privacy laws that will take effect between 2024 and 2026, including Texas, Delaware, Oregon, Tennessee, Iowa, Indiana, New Jersey, and Montana.
+Failure to comply with these privacy laws can result in civil penalties.
+These state privacy laws have some provisions and requirements similar to the CCPA.
+However, preparing to comply with the varying requirements of these laws has already subjected us to costs and legal fees and will subject us to additional costs and risks as they take effect.
+For example, these laws may limit the ways in which we may use certain categories of personal information, may require us to obtain additional permissions from individuals, and may require revision of our contracts with service providers with whom we share personal information.
+While these state privacy laws may contain limited exceptions for financial institutions subject to, for example, the GLBA, these laws' implementation standards and enforcement practices are likely to remain uncertain for the foreseeable future.
 If we are or may become subject to state data privacy laws, the risk of enforcement actions against us could increase because we may be subject to additional obligations, and the number of individuals or entities that can initiate actions against us may increase (including individuals via a private right of action and state actors).
 Further, certain state laws may be more stringent or broader in scope, or offer greater individual rights, with respect to personal information than federal, foreign or other state laws, and such laws may differ from each other, which may complicate our compliance efforts.